progenetix/bycon/docs/data-summaries.md

         - This is a `resultSets` response for the `/biosamples/` endpoint with `requestedGranularity=aggregated` and using the `ageAtDiagnosisBySex` aggregation term known from the `/aggregation_terms/` call above
-        - the summaries are reported in `summaryResults.n.summaryResults`
+        - the summaries are reported in `resultSets.n.resultsAggregation`
     * Age/sex distribution for brain cancer samples shown in a [dashboard](https://staging.progenetix.org/queryResultsDashboard/?filters=NCIT:C3268&aggregationTerms=ageAtDiagnosisBySex)
     * [Content dashboard for the Progenetix data](https://staging.progenetix.org/dataDashboard/)
         - This is purely a showcase for 1 and 2 dimensional representations w/o